 Pointe classes are for the serious ballet student who has already had a substantial amount of ballet training.
 Primarily for female dancers, pointe classes prepare the dancer to dance “en pointe” or wearing toe shoes.
 Often these classes go through a rigorous series of exercises geared toward strengthening the muscles of the feet, ankles and legs.
 Pointe classes may only be taken with permission from the instructor.

 Hip Hop is a comprehensive class covering major styles of hip hop, including popping, locking, uprocking, krumping and more.
 Students practice quick articulations and isolation of the body in warm-up, breakdancing “power moves,” followed by a center combination focusing on a specific branch of hip hop.

 Tap teaches rhythm, coordination, and an introduction to basic tap fundamentals, terminology and basic tap choreography.
 Students will put the fundamentals to work by learning new steps, rhythms, patterns, and combinations.
 Levels II, III and IV are designed to refine tap skills, while moving beyond the fundamentals of tap.
 Students will learn new steps, rhythms, patterns, and combinations.
 These technique classes will focus on faster and more intricate footwork.
 The dancer at these levels will develop speed, clarity, dynamics, and the ability to execute complex rhythmic combinations.

 Lyrical is a combination of Jazz, Modern and Ballet technique that focuses on the emotions of dance.
 We use popular music with lyrics that invoke a certain feeling.
-For the upper level classes, combinations are the emphasis, giving the students ample time to focus on the lyrics and emotion of a piece of music and choreography.
-For the lower level class, emphasis is put on improvisation, where students explore their own style and find out what makes their bodies want to move.
+Combinations are the emphasis, giving the students ample time to focus on the lyrics and emotion of a piece of music and choreography.